MicrosoftDocs/azure-devops-docs/docs/organizations/security/provide-stakeholder-pipeline-access.md

 After turning on the **Free access to Pipelines for Stakeholders** preview feature, you can limit access to select features or tasks by setting permissions.
 The general steps are:

-1. Create a custom, project-level, security group in Azure DevOps
+1. Create a custom, project-level, security group in Azure DevOps.
 2. Add users to this group
 3. Set permissions to **Deny** or **Not set** for those CI/CD features you want to limit access to.
 You can set permissions for these CI/CD artifacts:
 	- All build pipelines or select build pipelines